anniedenton/599D-exercise1/README.md

 more relevant than others, and threat modeling for someone should explore these priorities.
 We argue that differences are just as important to study and design for as generalities, since there is no universal technology user [35].

 These intersectional identities also affected what advice would work or participants could afford to adopt:
-<div class="tooltip">P8<span class="tooltiptext">non-binary, queer</span></div> was not able to make their business Instagram profile private after being harassed due to potential loss of
+<span class="tooltip">P8<span class="tooltiptext">non-binary, queer</span></span>
-customers, and multiple participants did not trust reporting homophobic and transphobic posts to Facebook because they have seen such posts remain up.
+was not able to make their business Instagram profile private after being harassed due to potential loss of customers, and multiple participants did not trust reporting homophobic and transphobic posts to Facebook because they have seen such posts remain up.
 The power difference between the individual and adversary affects one’s sense of agency in controlling one’s safety.
 Making power imbalances explicit in threat modeling is important to understanding what mitigations an individual